-After the Number 1s have done both the Curl Up and the Partial Curl Up, switch places and give number 2s their turn.
+After the Number 1s have done both the Curl Up and the Partial Curl Up, switch places and give number the the their

+2s their turn.

 After everybody has done both exercises, have the entire group finish the class walking or running as many laps as possible as time allows.